ifeanyi-ugwu/winston_rs/README.md

 ### Log Querying

-Winston supports retrieving log entries, particularly for `Transports` that implement the `Queryable` trait.
+Winston supports retrieving log entries from transports.

+_To enable querying for a custom transport, override the `query` method in your `Transport` implementation._

 ```rust
 use winston::{Logger, LogQuery};